LEADERSHIP TEAM

 Liz is originally from New Jersey but has been a Georgia transplant for the last 20 years.
 She resides in Canton with her husband Greg, their two daughters Rory and Joey, and two goldendoodles Daisy and Duke.
 Liz finds her greatest joy in spending time with her family, but also enjoys cheering on the Braves and Falcons, baking and decorating sugar cookies, and completing home improvement projects.

-Beth Anders joined Tommy Nobis Center in December 2014.
-During this time, she has served in several roles including Program Manager and Metrics Analyst, Director of Business Development, and has managed the Vehicle Donation Program, TNC's largest fundraising initiative.
+Monica Oliveira joined Tommy Nobis Center in 2018.
 As Director of Development, she provides leadership for the organization's annual giving and stewardship campaigns, grant and vehicle donation programs, and annual events.